Are you looking to buy new cookware but can’t decide between a porcelain frying pan or a ceramic frying pan?

 Do both seem the same to you, making the decision all the more difficult?

 If you are wondering which material is the most durable and safest to cook with, then you are not alone.
 The decision to buy porcelain or ceramic fry pan is a complicated and often frustrating one.

 If you’re dealing with the same dilemma, then you’ve come to the right place.

-This guide will give you a comparative analysis between porcelain and ceramic fry pan, discussing their advantages and disadvantages, the main difference, and ultimately, which of the two is better.
+This guide will give you a comparative analysis between porcelain fry pans and ceramic fry pans, discussing their advantages and disadvantages, the main difference, and ultimately, which of the two is better.

 Porcelain pots and pans are coated with a smooth and robust layer of clean glass.
 This glass coating is secured to the metal on the cookware, such as in the case of stainless steel, cast iron, or aluminum.

 This process of securing the metal is done at an extremely high temperature, allowing the cookware to be more glasslike and less absorbent.